robinleander/namegen/README.md

 # NameGen

-Generate cute names in a breeze
+Generate cute usernames in a breeze

 # Usage